-Begin to identify your career goals through research, informational meetings, and career assessments that help you determine your interests, skills, and values.
+Begin to identify your career goals through research, informational meetings with professionals, and by completing the Focus 2 career assessment to help you determine your interests, skills, and values.

-Become familiar with various career options through utilizing the resources available in the Career Development library and on this Web site.
+Become familiar with various career options through utilizing the resources available in the Career Development Center library and on the Web site.

-Become involved in campus activities to explore new interests and abilities.
+Become involved in campus clubs/activities and volunteering to explore new interests and abilities.

 Your sophomore year is an ideal time to gather more information and continue your self-assessment.
 You will base many decisions on what you discover during this year.

-Brainstorm and research occupations using the Internet and print resources in the office of Career Development..
+Brainstorm and research occupations using the Internet and print resources that you can sign -out from the Career Development Center.

-Consider volunteer work to gain further exposure to occupations while developing and enhancing your skills.
+Consider additional volunteer work to gain further exposure to occupations while developing and enhancing your skills.

 In your junior year, you'll want to focus on the career fields that interest you most.
 If graduate school is a direction you are considering, this is the time to begin your research.

-Participate in an internship, job shadow, or take a summer job to gain experience and learn more about a field of interest.
+Participate in additional job shadowing and internships during the school year or during summer and winter breaks.
+Possibly take a summer job to gain experience and learn more about a field of interest.

 Determine the background and skills necessary for your field of interest and take courses and acquire experiences to enhance your qualifications to enter the field.